TheOnlyZac/sly1/README.md

 #### Testing

-Build the solution with `Build > Build All` and run tests with the Test Explorer window.
-The results will show in the Output window and the Test Explorer.
+Build the solution with `Build > Build All` and run tests in the Test Explorer window.
+The results will show in the Test Explorer and the Output window.

 ### Windows/Unix - MSYS2 MINGW64/UCRT64 - GNU/Linux